Appraisal News and Business Tips

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on technology, racial bias?, Scope of work, mortgage origination stats, Covid tips for appraisers, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on hybrid appraisals, waivers, unusual homes, mortgage origination stats, etc.

 Read more!!